oktadev/spring-boot-ionic-example/TUTORIAL.md

 HINT: For a faster emulator, use an Intel System Image and install the HAXM device driver
 ```

 Run the first suggestion and download your desired system image.
-Then  run the second command and created an AVD with the following settings:
+Then  run the second command and created an AVD (Android Virtual Device) with the following settings:

 ```
 AVD Name: TestPhone